alekssamos/msspeech/README.md

 examples: -30, 40, 0

-The volume should be a fractional number from 0.1 to 1.0, but in fact it doesn't work for some reason.
+The volume should be a fractional number from 0.1 to 1.0.

 The maximum synthesize text length is approximately 31000 characters per request.